grafana/k6-learn/Modules/How to debug k6 load testing scripts.md

 }
 ```

-In the script, two simple arrays are declared: one containing usernames, and one containing passwords.
-The script chooses one pair from those arrays randomly, and then passes them onto an HTTP POST request.
+This script declares two simple arrays: one containing usernames, and one containing passwords.
+The script chooses one pair from those arrays randomly, then passes them onto an HTTP POST request.

 When you run this script, you'll notice that no errors are returned: